 Best for: Bargain wellness.

 For a steal of a spa experience, Spa Experience is your spot.
 At the London branches of the UK-wide leisure chain (Ironmonger Row Baths in Old Street, York Hall in Bethnal Green, New Kensington Leisure Centre, Swiss Cottage Leisure Centre, New Waltham Forest Feel Good Centre and Wimbledon Leisure Cetnre), a three-hour day package grants visitors use of saunas, steam rooms, plunge pools and relaxation beds for just £26.
-If you’ve got a few more pounds to play with after that, Elemis massages start at £37, while a 50-minute milk and honey ritual, which includes body, hair and scalp treatments as well as a massage, will leave you feeling like Cleopatra for a reasonable £70.
+If you’ve got a few more pounds to play with after that, Elemis massages start at £30, while a 50-minute milk and argan oil body pumice will leave you feeling like Cleopatra for a reasonable £49-£61.

 More spas, saunas and treatments in London